 Over the last year, working alongside TOR, the RSO group removed the theory based learning form the On-Call initial course and delivered it to recruits on area prior to the course starting, this essentially allowed an extra 2 days of practical learning for recruits on the course.
 In addition, during this quarter the successful recruits attended a pre course learning with their area RSO at the Service Training Centre (STC).
 The students were required to attend 4 three-hour sessions culminating in the pre-learning day at STC.
 The sessions included: Health and Safety, ladder and pump theory, knots and lines, rank structure as well as attitude and discipline.
-The training sessions not only gave the students pre course development, it also brought them together prior to the course.
+The training sessions not only gave the students pre course development, it also brought them together prior to the course starting which in turn enabled them to form bonds and support each other during the course.
 It was noted by Training & Operational Review (TOR) the recruits' attitude and propensity for learning had greatly improved.